KPerrelet/Urban_food_webs/README.md

-Raw sequences for the data generated in this study will be uploaded on the European Nucleotide Archive upon acceptance.
+Raw sequences for the data generated in this study are available on the European Nucleotide Archive under accession project numbers PRJEB88517.

 *****************************************************